An actor places a crown on her head during a performance of Macbeth

 Active listening plays an integral role for the technical team as well as the cast, which actor Shannon Altner says helps hone her skills.
 “Taking audience reactions and what’s going on in the environment in stride helps me focus on my acting, which I think also shows our audience what it means to perform,” she explained.
 Walvoord confirmed her statement by sharing, “The trick is to take what’s going on in the environment and integrate it into the story, though there are definitely more challenging moments than others.”

 Educators can visit the Shakespeare in the Parking Lot website to learn more about scheduling a performance and workshop for their school.
-In addition, community performances will take place throughout the fall.
+In addition, community performances will take place throughout the spring.
 These performances are free, open to the public, and located across the Denver-metro area.

 DATELOCATION & ADDRESSTIMESHOW